sani-coop/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

      the n minus 1 power.

-For more information about how learners enter expressions, see :ref:`openlearners:Math Formatting`.
+For more information about how learners enter expressions, see :ref:`learners:Math Formatting` in the *EdX Learner's Guide* or :ref:`openlearners:Math Formatting` in the *Open edX Learner's Guide*.

+Some of the options for numerical input problems include the following.

+* You can specify a correct answer explicitly or use a Python script.

-You can specify a margin of error, or tolerance, for the answers to numerical input problems so that learners' responses do not have to be exact.
-You can specify a correct answer explicitly or use a Python script.
+* You can specify a margin of error, or tolerance, for the answers to numerical input problems so that learners' responses do not have to be exact.

 .. note::
   You can make a calculator tool available to your learners on every unit